amazon-archives/aws-cognito-angular-quickstart/README.md

 eb open
 ```

-# Build and Deploy to S3
+# Update, Build and Deploy to S3
 ```
 # Build the project and sync the output with the S3 bucket
 npm run build; cd dist; aws s3 sync . s3://[BUCKET_NAME]/